 A study investigated how well zeolite in skin creams can bind heavy metals such as nickel or lead.

 The result: Zeolite acted like a magnetic protective film, preventing the toxins from penetrating the skin.
-This is a strong argument for anyone who lives in cities or is sensitive to environmental irritants.
+For anyone living in cities or sensitive to environmental irritants, this is a compelling argument.

-What this means: Zeolite can bind pollutants, fine dust, and irritants before they can harm the skin – ideal for protective care in everyday life.
+What this means: Zeolite can bind pollutants, fine dust and irritants before they burden the skin – ideal for protective everyday care.

 Study: Pesando et al. (2022)